 See if the name you want to use is available by checking your state’s Secretary of State database or doing a corporate name search.
 I recommend also using CorpNet’s free trademark search tool to determine if any other businesses have filed for a trademark on the name.

-A unique identification number for your business, your EIN will enable you to open a bank account, file for permits and licenses, hire employees, and take care of other important business items.
+A unique identification number for your business, your Employer Identification Number (EIN) will enable you to open a bank account, file for permits and licenses, hire employees, and take care of other important business items.
 The IRS issues EINs at no charge.

 Typically, you must include: